Computer Science

 Should the Evolutionary Algorithm terminate when one condition has been met, or all of them?

-Generally, it makes more sense to terminate when any of the conditions have been met, as apposed to all of them.
+Generally, it makes more sense to terminate when any of the conditions have been met, as opposed to all of them.
 Suppose the two termination conditions are date and target fitness.
 It does not make sense to keep going after the target fitness is reached, and (if in a time crunch) it does not make sense to keep going after a specified date.

 Second, how should we define no change in average/best fitness?
 These values can be quite sinusoidal, so we want to be more conservative in our definition.
 One plausible solution is to take the average of the first quartile (the first 25% to ever enter the queue), and see if the there is a single individual with a better fitness in the second, third, or fourth quartile (the last 75% percent to enter the queue).
 This way, even if there were very dominant individuals in the beginning, a single, more dominant individual will continue the Evolutionary Algorithm.